TYPO3/tailor/README.md

 be returned.
 This can be used for further processing e.g. by using some JSON processor.

+Additionally, all commands provide the `-f, --force` option.
+This can be used to skip confirmation dialoges which are present in e.g. commands which delete a resource.
+Usefull for automating workflows by combining multiple commands without the need for manual actions (confirmations).

 ### Manage your personal access token

 Use the `ter:token:create` command to create a new token: